1. Home

 In such situations, a company needs new employees ASAP.
 However, searching via a job ad can take too much time.
 This is when HR managers can use temporary staffing to provide replacements at very short notice in order to defuse urgent situations and take the pressure off the team.

-Of course, alternatively, you can use JOIN to attract talent faster and more efficiently.
+Of course, alternatively, you can use JOIN’s free recruitment software to attract talent faster and more efficiently.

 Other advantages and disadvantages for employers

-In addition to short-term staffing options and a large talent pool, employers can expect other benefits—as well as a few drawbacks that recruiters should be aware of.
+Employers can expect other benefits, including short-term staffing options and a large talent pool.
+However, recruiters should be aware of a few drawbacks.
 We briefly outline both below.

 Advantages of temporary staffing